-- Positions be classified level 6 year 3 of this Agreement In addition to Wage Rates in Schedule 5 of the Agreement the operator is to receive a further 3% in lieu - 2.
-Positions are to receive, and be respondent to, all conditions of the Agreement, excepting where the Schedule varies those conditions. - 3.
+1. Positions be classified level 6 year 3 of this Agreement

+In addition to Wage Rates in Schedule 5 of the Agreement the operator is to receive a further 3% in lieu of Agreement provisions for early start, overtime etc.

+- 2. Positions are to receive, and be respondent to, all conditions of the Agreement, excepting where the Schedule varies those conditions. - 3.
 Routes and operational policies and procedures are to be continually reassessed between management and the operator to ensure the best possible street sweeping service is achieved - 4.
 The shift incorporates a recognised meal break of one half of an hour, timing of which will be at the operator's discretion other than in the last half an hour of shift. - 5.
 This Schedule shall be read in conjunction with this Agreement provided that where there is any inconsistency this Schedule shall take precedence.